matttoensing/relational_rails/README.md

-Week 1 Paired Project
+#Week 1 Paired Project

-Relational Rails ReadME
+##Relational Rails ReadME

-Learning Goals
+###Learning Goals
 - Design a one to many relationship using a schema designer
 - Write migrations to create tables with columns of varying data types and foreign keys.
 - Use Rails to create web pages that allow users to CRUD resources
 - Create instance and class methods on a Rails model that use ActiveRecord methods and helpers
 - Write model and feature tests that fully cover data logic and user behavior

+###Collaboration
+- As a group took a Kanban style approach to maximize efficiency
+- Used a custom pull request template
+- Beginning of work sessions group members shared findings and ideas

+###Project Overview
+- Ultilized database schema designer to set up migrations
+- Properly used Model View Controller navigation
+- Used Test Driven Development to guide the project
+- Achieved 100% coverage in model and feature testing (125 tests)
+- Implemented ActiveRecord queries primarilly for sort and filter functions
+- Implemented Bootstrap

-Databases and ActiveRecord
+###Databases and ActiveRecord
+- Postgres
+- Postico
+- DB designer

 <img width="607" alt="Screen Shot 2021-07-14 at 1 22 06 PM" src="https://user-images.githubusercontent.com/80132364/125687926-baf22e51-248c-4ad8-b3bb-c951636e27f2.png">

-- Postgres

-TDD
+###TDD
 - RSpec
 - Capybara
 - Launchy